14jdelap/npm-registry/README.md

 I also changed the test cases to reflect the APIs new ability to get its transitive dependencies.

-While this app's `package.js` code is reasonably well covered, this program still has mediocre testing because most lines in `package.utils.js` aren't tested.
+While this app's `package.js` code is reasonably well covered, it could have more test coverage of its utility functions

 File               | % Stmts | % Branch | % Funcs | % Lines | Uncovered Line #s
 -------------------|---------|----------|---------|---------|------------------------------------